viraptor/reverse-interview/README.md

 - Is there a Sports / Team building Activity?
 - Are there any Hackathons conducted internally?
 - Does the company support open-source projects?
+- What kind of social events does the team/company host and are these attended by everyone?

 # Social issues